d9nny/CV/README.md

 Dan Wheeler
 ==============

-**Entrepreneurial junior web developer/software engineer.** I learnt to code at Makers Academy and fell in love with software programming and design.
-I decided to join Makers to change my career and learn the skills needed to become a developer.
-I’ve really enjoyed the last few months and I’m excited at the prospect of continuing to learn new technologies and the further development of my new skills.
+**Entrepreneurial junior web developer/software engineer.** After Uni, I relised a passion for technology and innovation, which inspired me to join Makers Academy.
+Makers have given me the skills needed to change career and become a junior developer.
+I’ve really enjoyed the last few months and I’m excited at the prospect of continuing to learn new technologies and further develop my new skills.
 I'm looking for a junior developer role with a focus on TDD/BDD, software craftsmanship and continued development and innovation.

 I am currently based in Exeter UK, but I'm happy to consider jobs in London and abroad.